-In diwali night they participated in family pooja of Lakshmi Ganesh, (Lashmi Is goddess of welth and Prosperity) After pooja children’s start playing with crackers.
+In Diwali night they participated in family pooja of Lakshmi Ganesh, (Lakshmi Is goddess of wealth and Prosperity) After pooja children’s start playing with crackers.

-On occasion of Diwali pepople give gifts of sweets to family members, close friends and business associates.
+On occasion of Diwali people give gifts of sweets to family members, close friends, and business associates.
 On Diwali Government offices, post offices and banks are closed in India.
-On occasion of Diwali Pepople give gifts of sweets to family members, close friends and business associates.
+On occasion of Diwali People give gifts of sweets to family members, close friends, and business associates.
 On Diwali Government offices, post offices and banks are closed in India.

 Diwali is a major shopping period in India